swiftlang/swift-evolution/proposals/NNNN-allow-nonescapabable-span-ref.md

 }
 ```

-The `Ref` type is a new addition in Swift 6.4, so ABI compatibility concerns do not apply.
+The `Ref` type and the `Iterable` protocols and supporting types are all new additions in Swift 6.4, so ABI compatibility concerns do not apply.

 ## Future directions